slackapi/bolt-js/docs/_tutorials/getting_started.md

 ### Tokens and installing apps
 Slack apps use [OAuth to manage access to Slack's APIs](https://api.slack.com/docs/oauth).
 When an app is installed, you'll receive a token that the app can use to call API methods.

-There are two main token types available to a Slack app: user (`xoxp`) and bot (`xoxb`) tokens.
+There are three main token types available to a Slack app: user (`xoxp`), bot (`xoxb`), and app (`xapp`) tokens.
 - [User tokens](https://api.slack.com/authentication/token-types#user) allow you to call API methods on behalf of users after they install or authenticate the app.
 There may be several user tokens for a single workspace.
 - [Bot tokens](https://api.slack.com/authentication/token-types#bot) are associated with bot users, and are only granted once in a workspace where someone installs the app.
 The bot token your app uses will be the same no matter which user performed the installation.
 Bot tokens are the token type that _most_ apps use.
+- [App tokens](https://api.slack.com/authentication/token-types#app) App-level tokens represent your app across organizations, including installations by all individual users on all workspaces in a given organization.

-For brevity, we're going to use bot tokens for this guide.
+We're going to use bot and app tokens for this guide.

 1. Navigate to the **OAuth & Permissions** on the left sidebar and scroll down to the **Bot Token Scopes** section.
 Click **Add an OAuth Scope**.